-Mr. Francis Gouder - appointed 27th August 2015
+Mr. Francis Gouder

-The Company's Articles of Association do not require any director to retire.
+The Company's Articles of Association require directors to seek re-election on a yearly basis.

 Directors' report - continued

 Statement of directors' responsibilities for the financial statements

 The directors are required by the Companies Act, 1995 to prepare financial statements which give a true and fair view of the state of affairs of the Company as at the end of each reporting period and of the profit or loss for that period.